aatayde/100DaysOfCode/files/Day079/README.md

 > Haha, Yes!

-now that I have a the complete command, lets create a script.
+now that we have a the complete command, lets create a script.

 ipsweep.sh is the script we are going to run. to run this scricp, change the permissions to execute it.